 Recognizing Patterns Faster

 When you look at exceptional claims adjusters or special investigation units, one of the major traits they all share is an uncanny ability to recognize fraudulent patterns.
-Their experience allows them to notice the telltale signs of fraud, whether it’s a body shop regularly sending suspicious estimates or complex billing codes intended to hide frivolous medical tests.
+Their experience allows them to notice the telltale signs of fraud, whether it’s frequent suspicious estimates from a body shop or complex billing codes intended to hide frivolous medical tests.
 Though you trust adjusters, many rely on heuristic judgments (trial and error, intuition, etc.) rather than hard rational analysis.
 When they do have statistical findings to back them up, they struggle to keep up with the sheer volume of claims.

 Let’s say this model was given a training set of legitimate and fraudulent auto insurance claims.
 While reviewing the data for fraud, the algorithm might spot links in deceptive claims between extensive damage in a claim and a lack of towing charges from the scene of the accident.
 Or it might notice instances where claims involve rental cars rented the day of the accident that are all brought to the same body repair shop.
 Once the algorithm begins to piece together these common threads, your organization can test the model’s unsupervised ability to create a criteria for detecting deception and spot all instances of fraud.